Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Cost Comparison

-To keep things brief, both companies offer multiple subscription options.
-With Rosetta Stone, you have your choice between a 3-month, 12-month and lifetime subscription.
+Before I get to the final verdict, let’s quickly discuss cost.
+Both companies offer multiple subscription options.
+With Rosetta Stone Sapphire, you have your choice between a monthly and 12-month subscription.

-Pimsleur, on the other hand, offers just two options: the Pimsleur Premium plan, which costs $20 per month and includes one language, or for $1 more per month, you can upgrade to the Pimsleur All Access plan, which includes all Pimsleur languages.
+Pimsleur, on the other hand, offers the Pimsleur Premium plan, which costs $20 per month and includes one language, or for $1 more per month, you can upgrade to the Pimsleur All Access plan, which includes all Pimsleur languages.

-Though I would also note that both companies offer trial periods so you can test the waters before fully committing.
-With Rosetta Stone, you have three days and with Pimsleur you have seven days.
+Though I would also note that both companies offer trial periods or money-back guarantees so you can test the waters before fully committing.
+With Rosetta Stone, you have a 14-day money-back guarantee, and with Pimsleur you have a seven-day free trial.

-Alright, that does it for the full analysis with all the detail.
-So let’s get to the final verdict – should you choose Pimsleur or Rosetta Stone?
+Let’s get to the final verdict: should you choose Pimsleur or Rosetta Stone?

-Well, after testing each program, I have to give the edge to Pimsleur.
-They simply offer the more effective language learning course.
+After testing each program, I have to give the edge to Pimsleur for offering the more effective language learning course.

 FAQ